-Parameter Description

-top, opened window left, opened window attributes, Host key to send when the window is closed Determines whether to activate ApplinX pop-up manager and transform recognized host windows to Web pop-up windows.
-Note: This feature is disabled by default for mobile devices such as iPad, iPhone, Android etc. You can override this behavior with a function provided in userExits.js.
-See Enabling Modal

-Windows for Mobile Devices
+Parameter Description top, opened window left, opened window attributes, Host key to send when the Determines whether to activate ApplinX pop-up manager and transform recognized host windows to Web pop-up windows.
+White W is closed Note: This feature is disabled by default for mobile devices such as iPad, iPhone, Android etc. You can override this behavior with a function provided in userExits.js.
+See Enabling Modal Windows for Mobile Devices